indieisaconcept/itinerary/README.md

 Itinerary is a static asset manager.
 It's purpose is to simplify the management of CSS and JavaScript files and provide a means with which to abstract away resource configuration to avoid hard coded asset paths within a template.

+Itinerary is not meant to replace your asset build pipeline, it's role is to provide a means to manage where these assets are included on your templates.

 ## Install

 ```bash